 Place those industry keywords in your opening paragraph (if you haven’t already), and sprinkle them throughout the rest of the posting as well.
 Of course, make sure it sounds natural.
 For example, a posting looking for a salesperson that reads, “If you’re a sales rep looking for a great sales rep position, apply for our sales rep job today” is likely to deter quality candidates rather than attract them.

-Including these keywords in a way that seems natural increases the chances that, when search engines or job boards index your posting, it will show up in search results for job seekers.
+Including these keywords such as Women in Tech in a way that seems natural increases the chances that, when search engines or job boards index your posting, it will show up in search results for job seekers.

 Step 6: Proofread!

 This is a simple step that many recruiters may overlook in the rush to get their posting in front of potential candidates.
 But Wishon warns, “Don’t forget to preview the work.
 This is a representation of your organisation.”
 Spelling and grammar mistakes make your company look unprofessional, and might even deter some job seekers.